 Participants need to be comfortable with the foundational topics of the usual undergraduate math curriculum.
 Additionally, some knowledge about functional analysis, basic spectral theory, ergodic theory and terminologies in dynamical systems will be helpfull.
 Therefore, we provide an online crash course before the summer school.

-- the European Cooperation in Science and Technology within the Action Mathematical models for interacting dynamics on networks
+- co-organized by the European Cooperation in Science and Technology within the Action Mathematical models for interacting dynamics on networks